 SALT stands for Service and Leadership Training.
-It is a program for former campers (as well as those new to camp) that have completed the 11th grade.
-A transition year between camper and staffer, SALT is meant to equip participants with the skills, knowledge, and abilities to be successful at Camp Ridgecrest and beyond.
-SALTs are neither campers nor staffers - they are something completely unique that blends the best elements of both.
+It is a program for campers (as well as those new to camp) who have completed the 11th grade.
+A transition year where campers get the opportunity to have a very different experience than the traditional camp session, SALT is meant to equip participants with the skills, knowledge, and abilities to be successful at Camp Ridgecrest and beyond.
 This unique position provides the perfect setting for a life-changing summer.
-SALT is not only a transition between the two different phases of Camp life but a transition between two different phases of life: from boyhood to manhood.
+SALT participants get the opportunity to volunteer their time to assist camp in its mission and be discipled by Camp leadership in their journey from boyhood to manhood.

 How Do I Become a SALT?